SystemsScientist/CAN-Bus-System-Repository-01/README.md

 ## CAN Bus Basics - Online Articles

-For beginners, the following reading path is recommended.
+For beginners, the following reading path for the online articles is recommended.
 First, read the NAPA Blog article; second, read the Wikipedia article; and third, read the AUTOSARTutorials.com article.

 ### AUTOSAR Tutorials.com
 <a target="_blank" title="Network Dependent Block of Communication Stack for CAN" href="https://autosartutorials.com/communication-stack-can/">AUTOSAR Tutorials.com - Network Dependent Block of Communication Stack for CAN</a>